Alcohol and College – Who is in control?

 - Fatty Liver Disease.
 This is a massive build-up of fat in the liver cells.
 Most heavy drinkers will have some form of fatty liver disease.
 Should you give up drinking however, the liver has a good chance of healing itself and the disease disappearing.

 - Alcohol cirrhosis is essentially the scarring of the liver.
 It leads on to poor liver function and is right at the end of chronic liver disease.

-Yes it can be said that the short term dangers associated with crack cocaine and heroin are more dangerous than alcohol abuse, however when we throw into the mix the financial, long term and social effects alcohol heaps down on its victims, compared to those first two, alcohol comes out on top of the tragedy list.
+Yes, it can be said that the short term dangers associated with crack cocaine and heroin are more dangerous than alcohol abuse, however, when we throw into the mix the financial, long term and social effects alcohol heaps down on its victims, compared to those first two, alcohol comes out on top of the tragedy list.

-The 2018 global drug study revealed some startling finding.
+The 2018 global drug study revealed some startling findings.
 The study which had 130 000 participants in 44 countries take part revealed that alcohol was found to be the most harmful drug when it comes to acute risk, both to the individual themselves and those around them.
 Alcohol is responsible for 4% of the world’s global burden of disease and is implicated in at least 60 health conditions including cancer and heart disease.

 2. Drunk people make horrible choices

 It’s not necessarily a fact-based statement but it is something that you and your friends can attest to.
 Think about it; how many times have you seen someone do something ridiculous thanks to alcohol?
 Fights, unusual behaviour, dangerous relations with strangers, driving drunk and rape?
 The last one is not an excuse for rapists, however many attackers have committed rape or sexual assault due to alcohol.
 It’s not a stats-based claim but it is one to recognise.
 Alcohol does more damage than good.

 We do of course rely on facts, therefore we should present some.